archbardinexile/BGCL/notes-hidden.md

 title: Notes Hidden
 ---

-## **Session 36 (996, Inceptum 2nd)**
+## **Session 37 (996, Inceptum 2nd-3rd)**

 ### Into Darkness

 #### **Encounters**

-- The Verity must evade an earthmote storm.
-Earthmotes deal 1d6 damage × size (1d6).
-Verity has ***6d100 hit points***.
-Monks can block damage using deflect missiles.
 - The Verity must raise the canopies before acid rain begins.
 Some crew may be affected by psychosis.
-- Gomruss finds a source of resonite in an abandoned mine.
-If the resonite is destroyed using Caelum's Halo, Miasma will leak out.
-The resonite will turn into diamond.
-- 8-10 ***harpies*** and 2 ***harpy matriarchs*** attempt to lure the crew of the Verity.
-Matriarchs may fight for dominance.
-- Shield forest.
+- The Shielded Forest.
 Protective sigils scratched into trees.
 A wounded unicorn has had its horn cut off.
-Psychotic ***unicorns*** may attack.
+Psychotic ***unicorns*** may attack unless the wounded unicorn can be saved.
-- Settlement warding off the effects of psychosis with unicorn horns. ***Bandits*** may turn psychotic and attack.
+  - Nearby settlement warding off the effects of psychosis with unicorn horns.
+If placated, unicorns will ask the 6oS to destroy the settlement's gliders so they cannot return.
   - *Agrippina* is in jail for objecting to the use of unicorn horns.
-She must retrieve *Hans von Buch*.
+She must retrieve *Hans von Buch*. ***Bandits*** may turn psychotic and attack.
 - A galleon crashed onto a ***morkoth***'s island.
 The crew agreed to serve the morkoth in exchange for their survival.
 The morkoth knows the location of the pillar.
-The ghost crew asks the Six of Steel to slay the morkoth so they can be free.
+The ghost crew asks the 6oS to slay the morkoth so they can be free.

 #### **Find Glimback**